 Hydrapak Shape-Shift Reservoir

 The Hydrapak Shape-Shift stands out for its simplicity and light weight.
 Many of our testers found themselves reaching for this bladder when heading out on a bike or trail running mission.
 The bite valve is smaller than most and provides a sufficient flow of water with no leakage.
 We loved how the bladder is divided via a welded zipper inside that we can open and shut.
 It easily flips inside-out for easy cleaning and is dishwasher safe.
 The hoses are interchangeable with all models tested (except the MSR Dromlite) giving you choices in the length of tube and type of bite valve.
 If you're looking for something to accompany you on lightweight missions, this should be your top choice!
 This bladder received an updated look this year, but the manufacturer has confirmed that nothing has changed about its functionality.
-It did increase in price by $1, but this doesn't stop us from believing that it is an excellent value.

 Internal zipper helps reduce sloshing